domainr/domainr-search-box/README.md

 * `gulp build` to build the code.
 * `gulp watch` to watch the code, building on changes.
-* `gulp` runs the demo in a webpage and does a watch on the code.
+* `gulp` builds + watch, and runs the demo in a webpage.

+Note that the demo requires the code to be built.
+Also, you'll need to get a mashapeKey or clientId and set up a config.js; instructions are in index.html.

 ## About